 You obviously won’t need to take your shoes off everywhere, but if there’s a mat next to the front door with some shoes next to it, that’s your cue.
 Slippers are sometimes provided in restrooms, hotels and private homes.
 Use them!

 There are all kinds of customs around bowing, but you shouldn’t worry about knowing all the particulars—the Japanese generally don’t expect foreigners to get it completely right.
 But as a baseline, tradition is that you should bow when greeting someone out of respect.
 That can vary from a slight nod of the head to completely bending down at the waist.

-Tipping is always something to adjust to when you’re in a new country, because it seems that every one is different.
+Tipping is always something to adjust to when you’re in a new country, because it seems that every one is different with different customs.
 In the Japanese culture, it’s easy: you don’t have to do any quick math or remember specific percentages because tipping is not customary.
 Not in the traditional restaurants, hotels or for cabs.
 You can leave some leftover coins, but tips aren’t expected.

 Though tipping is not traditionally customary or expected, there may be exceptions to this rule when staying at large hotel chains or more americanized attractions or restaurants.

 The concept of ‘omiyage’ translates as a souvenir to bring back to your loved ones and work colleagues from any trips, long or short, international or domestic, that you go on.
 That’s why you’ll notice that at train stations and airports there are entire shops filled with a plethora of food products.